Senior Software and Systems Architect/Engineer with a wide

 |November 2005 to December 2006

-Sole UK architect of LST, operating on many
+Sole UK architect on the team, operating on many

 strategic and SSO-oriented tactical projects within the UK